supaglue-labs/supaglue/docs/docs/platform/objects/overview.md

 This is under construction.
 :::

 To use the Schema, you need to associate a Provider-object with it.
-Go to the **Configuration --> Provider** page in the Management Portal or use the [Provider Add Object API](../../api/v2/mgmt/add-object) to configure this.
+Go to the **Configuration --> Provider** page in the Management Portal or use the Add Object API to configure this.

 ## Customer-defined field mapping